skip to main content

 Mary Kuhlman

-Mary 'Schuerman' Kuhlman has been with Public News Service since 2008 and is currently the Assistant Managing Editor.
+Mary Kuhlman is Managing Editor at Public News Service.
 Mary is an Ohio-based broadcast journalist with over two-decades of experience, including reporting and anchoring for WHIO-AM in Dayton and WTAM 1100 in Cleveland.
-Mary has produced thousands of stories across the country for PNS, helped launch the PNS Daily Newscast in 2012, and served as an anchor for the 'Talks' newscast which covers elections and politics.
+Since joining the PNS team in 2008, she’s produced thousands of stories across the country, helped launch the PNS Daily Newscast in 2012 and anchored the “Talks” newscast.

 Languages Spoken: English